dalanmiller/uw_py-hw/README.md

     * Shorthand increment: *word_count += 1*
     * [How to write "pretty" strings using the % operator](https://code.google.com/edu/languages/google-python-class/strings.html)
     * Thanks Daniel!
+* 9_3: WHOAH.
+Got carried away with user error handling at first, then decided to cut and run in order to focus on the real issue.
+My first commit output the entire dictionary of non-avoided words, but the exercise was to simply tally the number of results, which I fixed in the next commit.
+The "bonus" question was *Can you find a combination of 5 forbidden letters that excludes the smallest number of words?* which I discovered by adding the function excludes_least().
+  * Most of my roadblocks are currently from lack of understanding of manipulating tuples and lists.
+Most of my workarounds are inefficient and memory-wasteful, but at least they work.
+Evidence of this issue includes my nexted *for* loops in avoids() and the alphabet_string variable in excludes_least().
+  * Another thing I had to resort to was transferring the excludes_least() output into a spreadsheet, manually moving a few of the cells around and running a sort function to find the least exclusions paired with their letters.
+This tells me I need to learn how to use lists and tuples (AGAIN) and utilize key value pairs.
+If done correctly, I'd have to adapt the excludes() function to use *return* instead of *print*.
+*

 #### Chapter 8 ####
 * 8_10 brought me back to 6_6, which I dutifully executed.
 So glad I can do that crap in one line now.